Introduction

 CSC #3: Data Protection

-From AXIS OS 10.10 and onwards, Axis devices have support for encrypted export of edge recordings.
-This is recommended to use since it will prevent unauthorized individuals from being able to play the exported video material.
+Starting from AXIS OS 10.10, Axis devices support encrypted export of edge recordings.
+We recommend that you use this feature as it prevents unauthorized individuals from being able to play exported video material.

 AXIS OS version | Web interface configuration path |